Gluten-Free Pumpkin Bread

 - Eggs: room temperature eggs are better.

-- Oil: natural oil.
+- Oil: natural oil, like sunflower oil.

-Add the brown rice flour, white rice flour, corn starch, salt, baking soda, baking powder, and spices along with the milk and mix until the ingredients are just combined.
-You can add chocolate chips, nuts, etc, in this step.
+Add the dry ingredients along with the milk and mix until the ingredients are just combined.

 Pour the mixture into the prepared pan.

-Bake for 50 minutes, keep in mind that all ovens are different.
-To know if it’s ready insert a toothpick into the center of the bread, it should come out clean, with no streaks of batter.
+Bake for 50 minutes; keep in mind that all ovens are different.
+To know if it’s ready, insert a toothpick into the center of the bread; it should come out clean, with no streaks of batter.

 Let cool before removing.